nathan-andosen/vue-ts-webcomponent/README.md

 Seed app to build a web component using typescript and VueJs.

+# Currently working on:

+* Create the web component that will contain:
+  * Events that are fired externally
+  * Font icons and an image
+  * Another vue component
+  * Use external css framework like material design??

 # Tasks / Functionality required

 * One JS file that contains all code (css, font icons, images and javascript)